Two loop virtual corrections to $b\to(d,s)\ell^+\ell^-$ and $c\to u\ell^+\ell^-$ for arbitrary momentum transfer: Outline of the calculation

 \subsection{Numerical evaluation}

 The analytical results for the renormalized form factors as found in the previous section are provided as supplemented files, see appendix \ref{app:supplemented_files}.
 In this section, we describe the numerical evaluation of the \glspl{mi} \cite{Bell:2014zya}, which are expressed in terms of \glspl{hpl}.
-Note that the undetermined M19tildeep4 \cite{Bell:2014zya} in the \glspl{mi} cancels in the form factors.
+Note that the undetermined ${\tilde M_{19}{}}_{\big|\epsilon^4}$ \cite{Bell:2014zya} in the \glspl{mi} cancels in the form factors.
 In accordance with \cite{Bell:2014zya}, we choose the analytical continuation by subtracting from the internal mass an infinitesimal imaginary part $\eta>0$, i.e.\ $m_i^2\to m_i^2-i\eta$.
+For negative invariant momentum transfer, an infinitesimal imaginary part is subtracted from $q^2$, and $m_i^2\to m_i^2+i\eta$.
+Note that for positive invariant momentum transfer the addition of an infinitesimal imaginary part to $q^2$ is not necessary, i.e.\ real $q^2$ can be chosen.
+For the evaluation of the factorizable results, we find that real $q^2$ are sufficient for any momentum transfer.
 We write the \glspl{hpl} as \glspl{gpl}, see, e.g., \cite{Bell:2014zya} (and references therein) and feed them into the computer package \texttt{lieevaluate} \cite{Frellesvig:2016ske}.
 Other packages for the numerical evaluation of \glspl{gpl} can be found in \cite{Vollinga:2004sn,Kirchner:2016hmb}.

 While evaluating the expressions with \texttt{lieevaluate}, we encounter the undefined function $\theta(0)$ and the function \texttt{MyP} \cite{Frellesvig:2016ske} that is divergent for some arguments of \glspl{gpl} \cite{Frellesvig:2016ske}.
 We regulate the former by a perturbation of these arguments, see \cite{Frellesvig:2016ske}.
 We have numerically checked that the form factors are insensitive to the actual choice of such perturbations.
 The divergences due to the function \texttt{MyP} cancel in the form factors within the numerical precision.